varundubey16/windowsoptimizationguide/README.md

 - **TimeResolution**:
   - Use TimeResolution to reduce system latency while gaming.
 - **Disable Unnecessary Services**:
   - Disable services like compnay bloatware from services, example  - Dell SupportAssist, TechHub, DataCollector, DataVault if on a Dell system.
+Company to compnay depends, like HP, lenovo etc

-  - THESE SETTINGS WILL GIVE DIFFERENT RESULTS ON DIFFERENT DEVICES.
+  - THESE SETTINGS WILL GIVE DIFFERENT RESULTS ON DIFFERENT DEVICES. :)